Astronomy and Astrophysics

 For directed research in the second year.

-Credits for ASTRO 602 cannot be counted towards the minimum credits required for the degree.
+Credits for ASTRO 602 cannot be counted towards the ten 3-credit course requirement.

 Dual-Titles